Business Management

 Learning Outcomes:

-Upon completing this course, students are able to process a relevant topic in a systematically structured approach with defined steps and adequately apply scientific methods in a results-oriented way.
+Upon completing this course, alumni are able to process a relevant topic in a systematically structured approach with defined steps and adequately apply scientific methods in a results-oriented way.
 They possess profound knowledge of quantitative data collection and analyses in the field of social and economic sciences, as well as regarding multimethod and explorative approaches.
-Students are familiar with the individual forms of standardized surveys (oral, written, phone and online surveys) and are able to develop standardized questionnaires for quantitative surveys using appropriate scaling methods, surveying techniques and strategies.
+Alumni are familiar with the individual forms of standardized surveys (oral, written, phone and online surveys) and are able to develop standardized questionnaires for quantitative surveys using appropriate scaling methods, surveying techniques and strategies.
 Moreover, they know all relevant methods of selecting respondents for sample planning.
-Students also profoundly understand how to apply multivariate data analysis methods.
-With these learning outcomes, students demonstrate their willingness and ability to learn, which as a relevant methodical competency allows them to operationalize work practice.
+Alumni also profoundly understand how to apply multivariate data analysis methods.
+With these learning outcomes, alumni demonstrate their willingness and ability to learn, which as a relevant methodical competency allows them to operationalize work practice.
 Thus, explaining the reasons and goals of a method becomes a fixed part of their professional practice.
 Accordingly, they do not merely consider these methods as superficial tools, whose helpfulness might lose luster in professional routines, but they acquire the core competency of methodical and systematic thinking, which will be practice-proof in the long run

 Superior module: